 In this case there is but one main stream; and as long as the lakes are the mere spreading out of that stream on low, flat lands, it must remain the same.
-But when you come to great reservoirs like the Albert and Victoria Nyanza and the Tanganika-into which a hundred streams, and perhaps twice that number of springs, flow -to go beyond such reservoirs to find the head of the stream is bringing geography down to a fine point.
+Thus, in our own State, the two rivers, the Racket and the Saranac, pass through several lakes, yet remain always the same rivers, with no tributaries but little brooks.
+But when you come to great reservoirs like the Albert and Victoria Nyanza and the Tanganika-into which a hundred streams, and perhaps twice that number of springs, flow-to go beyond such reservoirs to find the head of the stream is bringing geography down to a fine point.
 The outlet is plain-you have traced the river up till you see it roaring from its great feeder.
 This is very satisfactory, and should end all research after the source of the stream.
 But to insist on taking measurements of a dozen different rivers that flow into a lake a thousand miles in circumference, to find which is a mile longest or ten feet deepest, and thus determine the source of the outlet, is preposterous.
 A lake covering twenty-two thousand square miles, fed by a hundred rivers, is a reservoir of itself, and not an expansion of any one river.
 One might as well try to prove which is the great source or feeder of the Atlantic Ocean-the Amazon, Mississippi or Congo.